 15. Gibraltar (belongs to UK)

 Gibraltar was definitely one of the top three highlights of this trip.
 I’ve heard about the Rock of Gibraltar in history books, music and movies my entire life; now I was staring at it!
-The climb up and down did kick my butt, but it was worth it: mingling with the hundreds of friendly monkeys at the top of the rock was one of the neated things I’ve ever experienced in my entire life.
-FULL STORY COMING SOON.
+The climb up and down did kick my butt, but it was worth it: mingling with the hundreds of friendly monkeys at the top of the rock was one of the neatest things I’ve ever experienced in my entire life.
+FULL STORY HERE.

 16. Spain (repeat)